Ranch Sorting National Championships

 4.1.2 Required classes– All Levels Handicap, Beginner class or Rookie #11 HC, and three other classes are mandatory to qualify as a sanctioned event.

-220.127.116.11 Beginning September 15, 2015: A RSNC approved event must have a minimum of 5 classes including an All Levels and a Beginner or Rookie class plus at least 3 other class of choice.
-In addition a maximum of one non sanctioned class thru special sanctioning can be held on the same day.
+184.108.40.206 An RSNC approved event must have a minimum of 5 classes including an All Levels and a Beginner or Rookie class plus at least 3 other class of choice.
+In addition, a maximum of one non-sanctioned class through special sanctioning can be held on the same day.
 This class would only be approved only if it is for some special benefit or cause.
-A producer can choose to hold sanctioned and non sanctioned classes if the non sanctioned classes are held on the second day.
+A producer can choose to hold sanctioned and non-sanctioned classes if the non-sanctioned classes are held on the second day.

 4.1.3 Event Producer– Failure to comply with any RSNC rules could result in forfeiture of future sanctioning by the Event Producer, including any shows already sanctioned or pending sanctioning.